-The regular season runs from late April through the end of June.
+The regular season runs from late April through the end of June (exact dates determined every year by the weather!).
 The Spring season is where the development of the fundamentals of the game happens.
 Our philosophy is to teach players the basics of baseball in a fun, safe environment.
 Along with improving their skills, the emphasis is placed on teaching them the respect of the game, other players, coaches and umpires, and other life skills.

 Please see the Divisions page know which days of the week the games are played.
 Practices are determined at the team level and can be any day of the week.

 NWLL offers an All-Star program following the completion of the regular season.
 Players are selected on a try-out basis, and all players are encouraged to attend.
-The summer baseball league runs through July, with potential opportunities to attend various district, regional, and national tournaments into August, and perhaps the Little League World Series!
+The summer baseball league runs from the end of June until the August long weekend, with potential opportunities to attend various district, regional, and national tournaments into August, and perhaps the Little League World Series!
 Depending on interest, NWLL can enter teams at AAA, AA & A levels.
 Players must play in 60% of the regular (spring) season games to be eligible to play All-Star (summer) baseball.
 This program is available for all players in the Minor Division and up.

-The cost to play is $100 per player, which includes a hat and tournament fees.
+The cost to play is $200 per player, which includes uniform pieces, tournament fees, umpire and field rental costs.
 Additional costs may also be associated with travel, hotel and meals for out-of-town tournament play.

 - A 75% commitment level is required.